voithos/godot-smooth-pixel-camera-demo/README.md

 - The `SubViewport` constrains all children to snap to whole pixels, so sprite movement is always constrained to whole pixels.
+  - This means that jitter is still possible depending on the movement speed of the player sprite (see the comment in `player.gd`), so movement and/or max FPS needs to be set in order to avoid this.
   - Other techniques exist which relax this constraint during motion and only "snap" when a sprite isn't moving, for example.
 - Similarly, parallax motion in the `SubViewport` will be limited to whole